ajh123-development/website/docs/History_Survival/Text/Formatting.md

     }
 </style>

 In the table below are all acepted named colors in formating.
-You don't have to use these, you may use raw hex codes.
-Also the names below are **not translated**.
+You don't have to use these, you may use raw hex codes, in the format of #rrggbb where 'r' is red, 'g' is green 'b' is blue.
+Also all of the names below are **not translated**.

 | Name        | Code        | Hex         | Output                                                  |
 | ----------- | ----------- | ----------- | ------------------------------------------------------- |